 The bacteria which build up on the tongue can form plaque, which in turn contributes to bad breath, tooth decay, and gum disease.
-According to this study from 2014, tongue cleaning was found to reduce the amount of bacteria in the tongue coating, although it didn’t inhibit the formation of dental plaque.
-Thus, the study concluded, tongue cleaning should be performed alongside tooth brushing to reduce the amount of bacteria in the mouth.
+According to this study from 2014, tongue cleaning was found to reduce the amount of bacteria in the tongue coating, although it didn't inhibit the formation of dental plaque.
+Thus, the study concluded, tongue cleaning should be performed alongside tooth brushing to reduce the amount of bacterial load in the mouth.

 Benefits of tongue scraping

 Research on tongue scraper benefits is still quite limited, but cleaning your tongue at least twice a day could help improve any of the following:

 - Bad breath: Bacteria and food particles embedded in crevices in the tongue are a major cause of bad breath.
 Clean them off, and your mouth will feel much fresher.
 Read our full guide to bad breath causes and treatments for more tips, plus warning signs of a more serious problem.